 The Estate argues that Wagner's testimony was not hearsay, because it was not offered to prove the details of the dress-out procedure (i.e., that Vogel was actually raped).
 Instead, the Estate argues that Wagner's testimony was offered to show Vogel's state of mind following the dress-out procedure and the lasting impact the event had on Vogel following his release.
 The majority asserts that Wagner "was not asserting the truth of anything that Vogel said had happened to him in jail."
 Maj.
-Op at 2607.
+Op. at 10.
 I disagree with both.
 Wagner's testimony was offered to prove the truth of the matter asserted-i.e., that Vogel believed the events he described happened.
 The district court did not incorrectly construe or apply the hearsay rule.

 Hearsay "is a statement, other than one made by the declarant while testifying at the trial or hearing, offered in evidence to prove the truth of the matter asserted."
 Fed.
 R. Evid.
 801(c).
+The majority agrees that, if Wagner's had been raped; (3) "felt one of the officers attempted to put his penis in his mouth and that he had to keep his mouth so tight that he bruised his outer lips to avoid being accosted that way," and (4) believed the officers used the pink underwear to put him in a vulnerable position before a planned sex "party."

-The majority agrees that, if Wagner's testimony including Vogel's statements that (1) he was forcibly undressed by detention officers, (2) he was dressed in pink underwear and slippers, (3) the officers "manhandled" him on the floor of his jail cell, and (4) he called out to other inmates for help-were offered for the truth of the matter asserted, it would be hearsay.
+testimony-including Vogel's statements that (1) he was forcibly undressed by detention officers, (2) he was dressed in pink underwear and slippers, (3) the officers "manhandled" him on the floor of his jail cell, and (4) he called out to other inmates for help-were offered for the truth of the matter asserted, it would be hearsay.
 Even if this information were consistent with other evidence in this case, it could not be proven by Wagner using hearsay evidence.